mgieseki/dvisvgm/README.md

 * Complete font support including [virtual fonts](http://www.tex.ac.uk/cgi-bin/texfaq2html?label=virtualfonts), evaluation of [font encodings](http://www.tex.ac.uk/cgi-bin/texfaq2html?label=whatenc), CMap files, sub-font definitions and font maps.
 * Glyph outlines of all required fonts are embedded into the generated SVG files.
 * The font data can be embedded in SVG, TrueType, WOFF, or WOFF2 format.
-* Glyph outlines of fonts that are not available in a vector format are generated on-the-fly by vectorizing [METAFONT](http://en.wikipedia.org/wiki/Metafont)'s bitmap output.
+* Glyph outlines of fonts that are not available in a vector format are generated on-the-fly by vectorizing [METAFONT](https://en.wikipedia.org/wiki/Metafont)'s bitmap output.
-* _dvisvgm_ allows to replace font definitions by [paths](http://www.w3.org/TR/SVG/fonts.html|font elements]] by [[http://www.w3.org/TR/SVG/paths.html) so that applications without SVG font support are enabled to render dvisvgm's output properly.
+* _dvisvgm_ allows to replace [font elements](https://www.w3.org/TR/SVG/fonts.html) by [paths](https://www.w3.org/TR/SVG/paths.html) so that applications without SVG font support are enabled to render dvisvgm's output properly.
 * Computes tight bounding boxes for the generated graphics, but supports common paper formats and arbitrary user-defined sizes as well.
 * Option `--eps` allows to convert [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files to SVG.
 * [Intersections of clipping paths](http://dvisvgm.bplaced.net/Clipping) can be computed directly instead of delegating this task to the SVG renderer.
 This increases the compatibility of the generated SVG files.